oliv-bernier/oliv-bernier/README.md

 💻 I am currently working at VYTRUVE since July, 2021 with React and NestJS as the main stack.

-⚡ Learned web development with PHP, fell in love with JavaScript, and now code with TypeScript.
+⚡ Started web development with PHP, fell in love with JavaScript, and now code with TypeScript.

 ☝️ Libs and frameworks are great, but I also find it super cool to make vanilla JavaScript for small projects, and as a Frontend lover am a big fan of pure custom CSS.